Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Basic Working of the r-process and necessary environment conditions

-For the calculation shown in Fig.~\ref{fig:atevol} the initial neutron-to-seed (nucleus) ratio, $n_s$, is $\sim 600$ allowing for several fission cycles before the end of the r~process.
-The impact of fission can be seen in the upper panel of the figure by the increase in the abundance of heavy nuclei.
+Fig.~\ref{fig:atevol} shows results of calculations with an initial neutron-to-seed (nucleus) ratio $n_s\sim 600$, allowing for several fission cycles before the end of the r-process, i.e.\ subsequent sequences of fission, leading to (lighter) fission fragments which can again capture neutrons until heavier nuclei are produced, encountering fission again and the production of fission fragments.
+The impact of fission cycling, doubling the number of heavy nuclei with each cycle can be seen in the upper panel of the figure by the increase in the abundance of heavy nuclei.
 A similar increase is also seen in the abundances of alpha particles mainly due to the $\alpha$-decay of translead nuclei.
-At early times the neutron abundance is large and changes slowly with time.
+At early times ($<1$~s) the neutron abundance is large and changes slowly with time.
 This is a consequence of the almost identical $(n,\gamma)$ and $(\gamma,n)$ timescales as the temperatures are large enough to maintain $(n,\gamma)\rightleftarrows(\gamma,n)$ equilibrium.
-Neglecting the production of neutrons by $\beta$-decay and fission one finds the following relation for $1/\tau_n$, corresponding to Eq.(\ref{eq:taun}), which is equal to the difference between average neutron destructions via neutron capture and productions via photodisintegrations per nucleus, divided by the neutron-to-seed (nucleus) ratio $n_s$
+Neglecting the production of neutrons by $\beta$-decay and fission one finds the following relation for $1/\tau_n$, corresponding to Eq.(\ref{eq:taun}), which is equal to the difference between average neutron destructions via neutron capture and productions via photo-disintegrations per nucleus, divided by the neutron-to-seed (nucleus) ratio $n_s$

 illustrating the important role played by the neutron-to-seed ratio.
-Whenever the $n_s > 1$, the effective neutron lifetime is large and there is enough time for the r~process to reach a $\beta$-flow equilibrium~\citep{Kratz.Bitouzet.ea:1993,Freiburghaus.Rembges.ea:1999} in which the elemental abundances are proportional to effective $\beta$-decay half-lives of an isotopic chain, (see Fig.~\ref{fig:beta-vs-abund}), defined as:
+Whenever $n_s > 1$, the effective neutron lifetime is large and there is enough time for the r-process to pass via successive $\beta$-decays through many isotopic chains and to reach a $\beta$-flow equilibrium~\citep{Kratz.Bitouzet.ea:1993,Freiburghaus.Rembges.ea:1999}.
+The time derivative $\dot Y(Z)$ of the abundance in a whole isotopic chain $Y(Z)=\sum_N Y(Z,N)$, due to $\beta$-decays, is given by